debpalash/alternative-frontends.user.css/README.md

 Compatibility:

-Stylus addon to apply this style [Stylus]<https://github.com/openstyles/stylus>
+* Stylus addon to apply this style [Stylus](https://github.com/openstyles/stylus).
-Can use on other style injectors but i've not tested
+* I've not tested on other addons

+Screenshots